×

 According to the American Academy of Dermatology, in the United States, skin cancer is the most common form of cancer.
 There are different types of skin cancer including basal cell, squamous cell and melanoma.
 According to the Skin Cancer Foundation, the two top causes of skin cancer is exposure to UV rays from the sun and tanning booths.

-Both squamous cell and basal cell tend to appear on areas of the body that receive the most sun exposure, such as the neck, shoulders and face.
-Melanoma skin cancer can also develop in areas of the body exposed to the sun, but it is also found on other parts that do not receive as much sun exposure.
+Both squamous cells and basal cells tend to appear on areas of the body that receive the most sun exposure, such as the neck, shoulders and face.
+Melanoma skin cancer can also develop in areas of the body exposed to the sun, but it is also found in other parts that do not receive as much sun exposure.

 8 Skin Cancer Symptoms to Watch for